-When weighing the pain and inconvenience of temporomandibular joint disorder, TMD against going to the dentist, most people decide to put up with the pain.
+Many people live with the pain and inconvenience of temporomandibular joint disorder or TMD.
 TMD is a condition affecting the temporomandibular joint, or TMJ, which is the hinge of your jawbone.
 The jawbone is one of the most powerful levers of your body and exerts enormous forces when you chew.
-TMD causes vary almost as much as TMD symptoms.
-A trained neuromuscular dentist like Dr. Chung will be able to diagnose and treat the underlying causes of your TMD.

-Bruxism is the medical term for grinding your teeth and clenching your jaw and approximately 30 to 40 million people suffer some level of bruxism.
-Whether you do it in your sleep, or just unconsciously throughout the day, bruxism exerts two to three times the normal amount of pressure on your TMJ.
+Bruxism is the medical term for grinding your teeth and clenching your jaw.
+Approximately 30 to 40 million people suffer some level of bruxism.
+Whether you do it in your sleep or just unconsciously throughout the day, bruxism exerts two to three times the normal amount of pressure on your TMJ.
 That constant pressure stresses the bones and muscles of your mouth, not to mention the damage it does to your teeth.

 The jawbone works as a lever with the fulcrum at the TMJ.
-If one side of the fulcrum is offset due to misaligned teeth, it can result in TMD.
+If one side of the fulcrum is offset due to misaligned teeth, it can result in one of the causes of TMD.
 A severe overbite, under-bite, or a tooth that sits funny may affect the chewing action, stressing the jawbone and muscles of your mouth.
-These stresses can radiate and cause symptoms like tinnitus and ear pain that do not seem to be associated with jaw pain.
+These stresses can radiate and cause symptoms like tinnitus (ringing in the ears) and ear pain that do not seem to be associated with jaw pain.

 - Genetic disposition

-Since the symptoms are also commonly associated with other health problems, TMD may be difficult to diagnose.
-As a neuromuscular dentist, Dr. Chung is specially trained to treat all causes of TMD.
-Regardless of the cause of your TMD, Dr. Chung will diagnose the problem and come up with a comprehensive treatment plan.
+Since the symptoms are also commonly associated with other health problems, a TMD diagnosis may be difficult to reach.
+Dr. Chung is specially trained to treat all causes of TMD.
+Regardless of the cause of your TMD, Dr. Chung will diagnose the problem and come up with a comprehensive neuromuscular dentistry treatment plan.

 - Tooth extraction